joelbman/kzstats-local/README.md

 The instructions in this README are for setting up the development environment.
-If you aren't looking to build the software yourself, please visit the documentation found here: (coming soon) Or alternatively, just download the latest release here: (coming soon)
+If you aren't looking to build the software yourself, please visit the documentation found here: (coming soon) Or alternatively, just download the latest release [here](https://github.com/joelbman/kzstats-local/releases/).

 ## Prerequisities